4 Low-Tech Ways to Protect Your Business from Cyber Fraud

 These hackers have invented different ways to break into company accounts, and their pattern of stealing is hard to guess.
 A most recent example is the “WannaCry Ransomware, ” which caused people to lose billions of dollars worldwide.
 This cyber-attack affected more than 250,000 users in more than 140 countries.

 Unfortunately, hacking has turned into a very lucrative business, encouraging crooks of all types to enter the market with respective vested interests.
-From petty con artists to organized international syndicates, it is a top concern.
-Check out America's Best Bookkeepers
+It is a top concern, from petty con artists to organized international syndicates.Download A Free Financial Toolkit

 How to Protect Your Company from Potential Threats